The Impact of Operating Environment on Efficiency of Public Libraries: Empirical Study

 \subsection{Variable Selection}

 In our study, we utilize 10 variables in total.
 Descriptive statistics of the variables are reported in Table \ref{tab:desc}.
 The correlation matrix is illustrated in Figure \ref{fig:cor}.
 All variables except the town distance are strongly positively correlated while the town distance is moderately negatively correlated with the others.
 For the efficiency analysis, we consider the following $r=3$ input variables: \begin{itemize} \item \textbf{Total Expenditures}: The total expenditures in CZK by the municipality to library activities (class 3314 in the sectoral classification of budget structure) in 2016 and 2017.
 We aggregate the expenditures to two years to capture long-term investments and smooth out annual budget changes.
+In 2016 and 2017, 6.78 percent of libraries did not receive any funding specifically for the operation of libraries as very small libraries can be part of the municipal office and share its budget.
 The data source is information portal MONITOR of the Ministry of Finance of the Czech Republic. \item \textbf{Employees}: The number of full-time equivalents of library employees in 2017.
-Note that 64.07\% of libraries have no own employees as very small libraries are run either by employees of the municipal office or volunteers.
+Note that 64.08 percent of libraries have no own employees as very small libraries are run either by employees of the municipal office or volunteers.
 The data source is NIPOS. \item \textbf{Collection}: The total number of book units owned by the library in 2016.
 This variable represents the capital of the library.
 We use the value from the previous year as we consider the increase in book collection in the current year to be output variable reflecting the performance of the library management.
+A small number of libraries report no book collection.
+Nevertheless, we keep them in the dataset as the used methodology can deal with this situation.
 The data source is NIPOS. \end{itemize} We denote the input variables respectively as $x_{i, 1}$, $x_{i, 2}$ and $x_{i, 3}$, $i = 1, \ldots, n$.
-Further inputs such as the area of the library, the equipment, more detailed expenditures or more detailed collection could also be utilized.
-Unfortunately, we do not have these variables available in our data.
+Further inputs such as the area of the library, the equipment, more detailed expenditures or more detailed collections could also be utilized.
+Unavailability of these variables is not a fundamental problem as the three major input groups -- operating costs, personnel and capital assets -- are represented in our study.
+However, we measure capital assets only by the number of books and, due to our data limitations, we are forced to omit media collections including e-books and audio-visual materials which play an important role in modern libraries.